 2) Snowflake COUNT(column_name)

-Snowflake COUNT(column_name) function counts the number of non-NULL values in a specific column.
-It's perfect when you want to count occurrences of a particular attribute or check for completeness in a column.
+The Snowflake COUNT(column_name) function counts the number of non-NULL values in a specific column.
+It's perfect when you want to count occurrences of a particular attribute or check for data completeness in a column.

 How does it differ from Snowflake COUNT(*)?

-Whenever you use Snowflake COUNT(*), it counts everything—even rows containing NULL values.
-But COUNT(column_name) is different.
-It ignores NULL values in the specified column.
-This can be crucial when dealing with sparse data or columns that allow NULLs.
+COUNT(*) counts every row, even if all columns in a row are NULL.
+In contrast, COUNT(column_name) explicitly ignores NULL values in the specified column.
+This distinction is crucial when dealing with sparse data or columns that allow NULLs.

 Syntax and Examples